United Arab Emirates names 2 new astronauts, including woman

 Sheikh Mohammed bin Rashid Al Maktoum, the ruler of Dubai who also serves as the autocratically ruled country’s prime minister and vice president, named the two astronauts on Twitter.

-He identified Noura al-Matroushi as the UAE’s first female astronaut.
-The announcement gave no biographical information about her or her male counterpart, Mohammed al-Mulla.
+He identified Noura al-Matroushi as the UAE’s first female astronaut, with her male counterpart as Mohammed al-Mulla.

+A later government promotional video described al-Matroushi, born in 1993, as an engineer at the Abu Dhabi-based National Petroleum Construction Co.

+Al-Mulla, born in 1988, serves as a pilot with Dubai police and heads their training division, the government said.

 The two had been selected among more than 4,000 applicants in the UAE, a federation of seven sheikhdoms on the Arabian Peninsula that’s also home to Abu Dhabi.